juliet-r/annaswebsite/content/contact.md

 ---
-title: Contact
+title: Contact me
 featured_image: "/background.jpg"
-omit_header_text: true
+omit-header-text: true
-description: We'd love to hear from you
+description: If you'd like to get in touch, please use the contact form below or email me at annahrichards@gmail.com.
 type: page
 menu: main
 ---

 {{< form-contact action="https://formspree.io/xqkyvwkq"  >}}